Penguins Don't Fly: Reasoning about Generics through Instantiations and Exceptions: Methodology

 \subsection{Output Selection}

-After removing the non-viable generations, our final task is to select the generations that are pragmatically relevant (i.e., \textbf{valid}; correctly follows a template) \ev.
-To do this, we collect gold labels from humans for whether an \ev is valid.
-These annotations produce two sets of binary labels; one set each for \insts and \exceps.\footnote{Since a generation that is not an \inst \textit{in not necessarily} an \excep (and vise versa), these cannot be directly combined into a single multi-class labeling task.} Then, we train two validity discriminators: one for \exceps, one for \insts.
+Our final task is to select the generations that are pragmatically relevant (i.e., \textbf{valid}; correctly follows a template) \ev.
+To do this, we first collect gold labels from humans for whether an \ev is valid.
+These annotations produce two sets of binary labels; one set each for \insts and \exceps.\footnote{Since a generation that is not an \inst \textit{in not necessarily} an \excep (and vise versa), these cannot be directly combined into a single multi-class labeling task.} Although this task is more complex than annotating for viability, removing non-viable generations helps reduce the complexity (i.e., we do not need to worry about false statements that adhere to the template).
+By annotating only viable generations we also reduce the required amount of annotation.
+Using the human annotations, we train two validity discriminators: one for \exceps, one for \insts.
 The trained validity discriminators are used to rank and select the best generations for each generic as our system output.